 Alternatively, in case a plugin is continually updated every few weeks, there’s a great chance that the engineer is serious about quality, which makes it a great choice for your website.

-Use Plugins When Needed
+3) Use Plugins When Needed

 If you’re looking to perform tasks on your websites, such as including JavaScript or CSS, you might not require a plugin for that.
-Instead, you can include code specific to your theme’s PHP benchmarks templates or style.css file with a child theme.
+Instead, you can include code specific to your theme’s PHP benchmarks templates or a style.css file with a child theme.

 As much as possible, distance yourself from code bloat by not installing pointless plugins

-Choose a Performance-Focused Host
+4) Choose a Performance-Focused Host

 High-Performance CPU

-PHP Workers with Cloudways
+PHP Workers With Cloudways

-Since every site is built a little differently, the number of PHP workers you need can vary.
-The best way to find this number is to look at how many PHP workers you’re currently using.
-Once you get a baseline of how many PHP workers and PHP memory limit you may be using , and what your traffic volumes are, you can plan for future increases.
-Regardless of the usage and the traffic of a website Cloudways allows a max of 6000 PHP workers per site on the request of the user.
+Once you get a baseline of how many PHP workers and PHP memory limit you may be using and what your traffic volumes are, you can plan for future increases.
+Regardless of the usage and the traffic of a website Cloudways allows a max of 6000 PHP workers per site (more than all its competitors) at the user’s request.

 Supercharged Managed PHP Hosting – Improve Your PHP App Speed by 300%